-I have always been fascinated, if not bewildered by mushrooms.
-From a young age, plants were my main obsession.
-Mushrooms felt foreign, other worldly, maybe even dangerous – but definitely strange and beautiful.
-I followed my love of plants to the Appalachian Mountains, the most biodiverse place in the world - next to the Amazon rainforests, and there I attended the University of North Carolina in Asheville.
-In 2003 I graduated with a Bachelor of Science in Environmental Studies and immediately began my career as an environmental consultant.
+I have always been fascinated and bewildered by mushrooms.
+From a young age, trees and medicinal plants were my main obsession.
+Mushrooms felt foreign, complex, other worldly, maybe even dangerous – but definitely fascinating.
+I followed my love of plants to the Appalachian Mountains, the most biodiverse place in the world next to the Amazon rainforests.
+I enrolled at the University of North Carolina in Asheville in 1999.
+In 2003 I graduated with a Bachelor of Science in Environmental Studies and had already begun my career as an environmental consultant.

 Fifteen years later, a very good friend for whom I am forever grateful, gave me a bottle of mushroom capsules.
 That bottle changed my life.
-The bottle contained Hericium erinaceous (Lion’s Mane) and Cordyceps militaris as two of the main ingredients.
+It contained Hericium erinaceous (Lion’s Mane) and Cordyceps militaris as two of the main ingredients.
 Hericium what?
 I had never heard of these things.
 I got home that night, relaxed in my old rocking chair, and googled Hericium erinaceous.
-The search took me down a rabbit hole and into medical studies performed in Japan that involved giving Lions Mane to Alzheimer’s patients.
+The search took me down a rabbit hole and into medical studies from Japan that involved giving Lions Mane to Alzheimer’s patients.
 The results of those studies seemed to indicate that Lions Mane could stave off dementia!
-This was a shocking revelation to me as my dad had recently been diagnosed with Alzheimer’s.
-That rabbit hole also led me to Paul Stamet’s now classic work, How to Grow Gourmet and Medicinal Mushrooms.
-All other projects went out the window (sorry Annie) as I began constructing a lab/clean room in the little old smokehouse behind the dilapidated farm house I had just bought.
+This was a shocking revelation to me as my dad had recently been diagnosed with dementia.
+Further down the rabbit hole I found Paul Stamet’s classic work, How to Grow Gourmet and Medicinal Mushrooms.
+All other projects went out the window (sorry Annie) as I began constructing a lab/clean room in the little old smokehouse behind the dilapidated farm house we had just bought.
 The following year, my first Lion’s Mane fruited.

 Maddy passed a couple of years ago.
-It hurt.
+It broke our hearts.
 She was a good dog.
 I’ll always be grateful for the lessons she taught me and for leading us to our land, and to what has become my passion.
 My dad is still alive and well - hell yeah!
 He is a good dad.
 I think we owe that to the Lion’s Mane in large part.
-And we are still on the farm cultivating medicinal and gourmet mushrooms with organic substrates, spring water, sunlight, and love.
+And we are still on the farm cultivating medicinal and gourmet mushrooms with organic substrates, spring water, sunlight, a sense of humor, and love.

-I love to talk with just about anyone.
-So send me a note if you want and not only will it be likely to improve my day, but I will almost certainly respond in kind.
+I love to talk with just about anyone about anything, except politics.
+So drop me a line if you want and not only will it be likely to improve my day, but I will almost certainly respond in kind.
 Subject doesn’t matter!
 Let’s talk about picking up and eating living dragons if that’s your thing…

 -Tim